raq929/ride-share-front-end/README.md

 ##Technologies used

-###No straps attached (HTML5/CSS3)
+###No straps attached!
+(HTML5/CSS3)
-I decided not to use Bootstrap or other pre-made css for this project, and designed my own css.
+I decided not to use Bootstrap or other template for this project, and designed my own CSS.
 There were several tools that helped me a lot with this.

 * [Button Generator](http://www.bestcssbuttongenerator.com/)
 * [Box Shadow Generator](http://css3gen.com/box-shadow/)